 CIPFA/LASAAC Code of Practice on Local Authority Accounting.
 Compliance with the Code of Practice ensures the comparability of financial information within the statements with other similar entities and their publication in accordance with statutory timeframes.
 The financial statements include a comprehensive income and expenditure statement, which is aligned to in year financial reporting and monitoring.
 A narrative statement by the Chief Finance Officer sets out the overall financial and business performance for the year within an accessible summary statement.
-The financial statements include the external auditors report setting out the overall opinion and conclusions on value for money.
+The financial statements include the external auditors report setting out the overall opinion.
+A separate annual report details the external auditor's conclusions on the Commissioner's arrangements for value for money.

 The Commissioner's overall arrangements for governance are reviewed annually against this Code of Corporate Governance with a report made on how it has been complied with.
-This 'Annual Governance Statement (AGS)' is subject to review by the Joint Audit and Standards Committee.
+This 'Annual Governance Statement (AGS)' is subject to review by the Joint Audit Committee.
 The AGS includes an action plan setting out the work that will be undertaken over the following year to support continuous improvement in line with the principles of this Code and the CIPFA good governance framework.